 With surges continuing across the US, school closures, and a vaccine still months away from being a reality for the general public, COVID is far from over.
 After nearly a year of relative social isolation, job uncertainties and financial worry, many of us are podding, going to offices, shopping and even seeing limited numbers of friends and family.
 We all need to weigh the risks and benefits of such activities both personally and in terms of public health.
-Regardless of your particular level of exposure and that of your family, being prepared will serve you in the long run.
+Regardless of your particular level of exposure and that of your family, being prepared with a few nutrition and lifestyle strategies for COVID 19 will serve you in the long run.

 I wanted to offer some strategies for general immune support as well as treatments to have on hand in the case of exposure or infection.
 I’ll begin with general immune support.
 These strategies can be applied daily, especially during the winter!

 A recent study published in JAMA found that Vitamin D deficiency increases an individual’s risk of contracting COVID 19 by 77%.
 Indeed, evidence indicates that vitamin D can enhance both innate and adaptive immune responses.
 Food sources of vitamin D are scarce, to say the least.
 Further, in the northern hemisphere, vitamin D is synthesized at low levels due to limited sun exposure.
 What is the best way to ensure vitamin D adequacy?
 I take a food-first approach in my practice, attempting to reach nutrition and health goals through food.
 When supplements are warranted, I recommend food-based supplements.
 Thus, when it comes to vitamin D, I recommend eating fatty fish at least once per week (salmon, sardines, tuna, makerel) and consume eggs (with yolk).
 However, I recommend that in addition, individuals supplement with cod liver oil, especially during the winter months.
 Adults can take 1 tbsp per day, children can take 1 tsp.
 Dosage can be doubled during an infection (cold, flu, COVID).